rosetta-vn/stem.rosetta.vn/glossary.md

-Glossaries are moved to http://github.com/thuatngu/STEM
+Glossaries were moved to http://github.com/thuatngu/STEM